 Domestic Route Network

-China Southwest Airlines flies to 118 destinations within China and nearby Special Autonomous Regions (SARs) from its hubs at Chengdu-CTU and Chengdu-TFU.
+China Southwest Airlines flies to 118 destinations within China and its two nearby Special Administrative Regions (SARs) from Chengdu-CTU and Chengdu-TFU.

 Bangda-BPX